Aero has come to Road Bike Tires and it makes a Difference

 The Continental Aero 111 outperforms all its competitors in the wind tunnel

 First, at 0° degrees and all narrow angles, all tires perform similarly, except for the Schwalbe Aero.
-This is not surprising because it is a 28 mm wide tire, and the DT Swiss ARC wheelset is optimized for 25 mm tires in the front.
+This is not surprising, as the tire is 28 mm wide, and the DT Swiss ARC wheelset is optimized for 25 mm tires in the front.

-There are significant differences in how tires perform at the wider yaw angles, and the Aero 111 shows by far the most prominent advantages.
-What is interesting is that the Schwalbe Pro One, the Cadex and the Pirelli also show quite some sailing effect at wider angles, which one can assume comes from consideration of aerodynamics.
-The model tested by Pirelli is the previous model (without the “RS”), but both share the same profile, so it can be assumed that aerodynamics are the same or very similar.
+There are significant differences in how tires perform at wider yaw angles, and the Aero 111 shows the most prominent advantages by far.
+What is interesting is that the Schwalbe Pro One, Cadex, and Pirelli also exhibit a significant sailing effect at wider angles, which can be assumed to result from consideration of aerodynamics.
+The model tested by Pirelli is the previous model (without the “RS”), but both share the same profile, so it can be assumed that the aerodynamics are the same or very similar.

-The Pirelli P Zero Race tire shows some aerodynamic optimizations, whereas the ENVE SES RaceDay performance is relatively similar to a slick tire.
-Still, both can’t match the new Continental Aero 111.
+The Pirelli P Zero Race tire exhibits some aerodynamic optimizations, whereas the ENVE SES RaceDay performance is relatively similar to that of a slick tire.
+Still, neither ca match the new Continental Aero 111.

 From the data discussed in this post, the Continental Aero 111 appears to open up a new frontier in high-performance tire design.
 The importance of aerodynamics can not be underestimated, and this is especially true for slower riders, who stay longer on the course and are more susceptible to sidewinds, where it shows its most significant gains.
-However, all the data can only be fully trusted if you ride a DT Swiss ARC or Swiss Side Hadron road wheelset.
-Furthermore, with the latest data on Bicycle Rolling Resistance, the Aero 111 has marginally greater rolling resistance but substantial improvements in puncture resistance and weight grip for the Continental GP 5000 S TR.
-Top choice!
+The Aerocoach data further confirms its advantages, particularly the predictability of steering moment, which can greatly improve riders’ confidence and speed.

 In all other cases, the new Pirelli P Zero Race TLR RS is an impressive combination of puncture resistance, wet grip and low rolling resistance.
-Given that it shows at least some considerations of aerodynamics, it can be highly recommended in almost any case.
+Given that it takes at least some considerations of aerodynamics into account, it can be highly recommended in almost any case.
 Theoretically, one could also combine it with the Aero 111 on the front.
-It may just be an unusual look in terms of aesthetics.
+It may simply be an unusual aesthetic look.

-Finally, ENVE created the fastest tire from a pure rolling resistance, especially from a weight perspective; however, it still lacks aerodynamics.
-If, for some reason, you still believe more in weight advantages (which certainly means you have not read this post!) or compete in wind-still places and only uphill, you surely can’t go wrong with this one.
-Besides, the old classic GP 5000 S TR is still there and remains a great choice.
+Finally, ENVE created the fastest tire in terms of pure rolling resistance, especially considering its weight; however, it still lacks aerodynamic efficiency.
+If, for some reason, you still believe more in weight advantages (which certainly means you have not read this post!) or compete in windless places and only uphill, you surely can’t go wrong with this one.

-Once you have that best rubber on your machine, don’t forget to set the correct pressure, as this is arguably even more relevant.
-Next, you may be interested in learning how choosing a fast tire is the equivalent of saving kilograms of weight.
+Once you have the best rubber on your machine, don’t forget to set the correct pressure, as this is arguably even more relevant.
+Next, you may be interested in learning that choosing a fast tire is equivalent to saving kilograms of weight.

 How did this article change your ride?